 * Charles Surgeon - popular English preacher

-This shocked me when I looked into the celebration of the Reformation in 2017 – why was this so popular in the past, and is not even identified as a realistic option now?
+This shocked me when I looked into the Reformation celebration in 2017 – why was this so popular in the past, and is not even identified as a realistic option now?

 However, as we will see, even the Historicism perspective has limitations in that by its focus on historical happenings it can miss the even more important prophetic and spiritual meanings.

-As discovered later on, full knowledge and understanding of this 'time of the end' revelation was actually restricted until the beginning of the nineteenth century, and beyond a lot of the classic Reformers, and including a fuller understanding of teh book of Revelation.
+As discovered later on, full knowledge and understanding of this 'time of the end' revelation were actually restricted until the beginning of the nineteenth century, and beyond a lot of the classic Reformers, including a fuller understanding of the book of Revelation.

 6. Symbols Used

-Rather than saying exactly what something is, various different symbols, pictures, animals, and even numbers are used in order to signify another actual meanings.
+Rather than saying exactly what something is, various symbols, pictures, animals, and even numbers are used to signify another actual meaning.

-Although this appears to make things complicated, it’s a trend throughout scripture in order for those seeking God to then understand, and so enabling it to be preserved as the Word of God throughout the centuries.
+Although this appears to make things complicated, it’s a trend throughout scripture for those seeking God to understand these, enabling it to be preserved as the Word of God throughout the centuries.